 How to get there and where best to admire it

 Are you a snowmobile enthusiast who would like to see Gaspésie’s most famous landmark with your own eyes?
 To get to Percé Rock, take Trans-Québec trail #5 to the tip of the Gaspé Peninsula, then take the 18-km (11-mi.) local trail to the village of Percé.
 Be sure to fill up on gas in Grande-Rivière or Barachois, since the service station in Percé is usually closed in the winter.

 As soon as you arrive in the village, you’ll see that Percé Rock dominates the landscape—you can’t miss it!
-While you can see it up close as you ride along the shoreline, the best view is from the top of Mt.
+While you can see it up close from the wharf, the best view is from the top of Mt.
 Sainte-Anne.
-To get there, follow the trail that begins behind the church (on Rue de l’Église).
+To get there, follow the marked trail from the Percé UNESCO Global Geopark.
 Once you arrive at the lookout, take a moment to contemplate the scene that unfolds before your eyes: Percé Rock, of course, but also the snow-covered village, Bonaventure Island, and the sea in the distance as far as the eye can see… This is a great place to take photos including a selfie or two as you stand in front of this magnificent view!

 A few tips

 The village of Percé offers a variety of services and attractions in the winter; however, they are not open on a regular schedule.
 You are therefore strongly recommended to book your accommodations in advance, check opening dates and times of restaurants, and call boutiques and galleries before you visit them.

 Are you considering a snowmobile expedition to Percé this winter?
 Read the blog post “Preparing a Snowmobile Trip in Gaspésie” to help you plan your trip!